 As you can see all backup files are set as Immutable.
 Only the .VBM file doesn't have this attribute since it needs to be updated by Veeam during the backup sessions.

 If the XFS file system has been formatted enabling the Reflink option, during the Synthetic Full operation Veeam leverages the Fast-Clone technology optimizing space and performance.

-Part 3 will cover how to add MFA to SSH logins if the service is not disabled.
+Part 3 will cover how to add MFA to SSH logins if the SSH service cannot be disabled for policy reasons.